Alvarado08/theodinproject-journey/javascript-fullStack/react/more-on-state/knowledgeCheck.md

 ## Why should we always provide a new Object to setState?

-Because if we don’t provide a new object to setState it is not guaranteed to re-render the page. `setState` uses `Object.is` to determine if the previous state is the same.
+Because if we don’t provide a new object to setState it is not guaranteed to re-render the component. `setState` uses `Object.is` to determine if the previous state is the same.

 ## Why would you want to control a component?